Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M569.2: Read or write stepper driver register

+*Duet 3 Expansion 1HCL reading of stepper driver registers fixed in RRF 3.5.1.
+Supported in RRF 3.4.0 and later on main boards and CAN-connected boards with TMC22xx or TMC51xx stepper drivers.
-*Supported in RRF 3.3 and later on main boards with TMC22xx or TMC51xx stepper drivers.*
+Supported in RRF 3.3 and later on main boards only, with TMC22xx or TMC51xx stepper drivers.*

 ### Parameters